JunweiZhang130/Museums_Data/README.md

 The outputs folder coontains data file, paper file.

 ##### Data File
-Since the restriction of github file size, we included the cleaned dataset cleaned_data.csv.
+Since the restriction of github file size, we included the cleaned dataset *cleaned_data.csv*.
 This file includes all data we used in this paper.

 ##### Paper File
 The .bib file contains the citations for the raw data, packages and literature used in the report.